sruffner/djdev/README.md

 Access datasets in the Lisberger lab's portal database.

 ## Background
-The Lisberger lab data portal ('sglportal') is a distributed used to archive experimental data recorded in the lab in an underlying MySQL-esque MariaDB database, add or update metadata that helps describe and organize that data, explore and visualize trial response data from any archived experiment, and download datasets for derivative studies.
+The Lisberger lab data portal ('sglportal') is a distributed application used to archive experimental data recorded in the lab in an underlying MySQL-esque MariaDB database, add or update metadata that helps describe and organize that data, explore and visualize trial response data from any archived experiment, and download datasets for derivative studies.
 A test